 In the districts we serve the average graduation rate is 81%, which is 11% lower than the 91% average for Long Island.

 We go where kids are not getting the support in school that they deserve

-This map shows the Student to Guidance Counsellor Ratio in school districts across Long Island.
+This map shows the Student to Guidance Counselor Ratio in school districts across Long Island.

 In the districts we serve the chronic absenteeism rate is 21%, +33% higher than the 15% average for Long Island.

 Our maps are made, maintained and updated by North Arrow, an impact mapping and data data visualization company helping nonprofits grow their support.
 North Arrow develops interactive digital maps and charts that empower non-profits with immersive communication tools.